Ever wondered where glass came from? Here are a few important events in glass history.

 The very first glassmaking manual dates back all the way to 650 BC.
 Instructions for glassmaking were also found in cuneiform tablets that were discovered in the library of Assyrian king Ashurbanipal.

-According to Pliny the Elder, Phoenician traders were among the first to actually stumble upon glass manufacturing techniques, over at the site of the Belus River.
+According to Pliny the Elder, Phoenician traders were among the first to re-discover glass manufacturing techniques, at the site of the Belus River.

-Glassmaking Spread around the World and Now Forms a Core Building Block of Modern Life
+Glass Has Spread around the World and Now Forms a Core Building Block of Modern Life